vitalboyzf/cloudberrydb-site/src/pages/bootcamp/104-1-introduction-to-cloudberrydb-in-database-analytics.md

 ## Run PostgreSQL built-in aggregates

 PostgreSQL has built-in aggregate functions to get standard statistics on database columns—minimum, maximum, average, and standard deviation, for example.
-The functions take advantage of the Cloudberry Database MPP architecture, aggregating data on the segments and then assembling results on the master.
+The functions take advantage of the Apache Cloudberry MPP architecture, aggregating data on the segments and then assembling results on the master.

 First, gather simple descriptive statistics on some of the data you will analyze with MADlib.
 The commands in this exercise are in the stats.sql script in the sample data directory.